Tag Archive | antioxidants

 Phytonutrients are a major category of nutrients found in the brassicas.
 Of particular interest among this group are the glucosinolates, which include sulforaphanes.
 These substances are not found in significant amounts—or at all—in any other family of plants.
 These compounds, numbering more than 100 kinds, are key players in lowering the risk of cancer and inflammatory diseases.
 Different phytonutrients are found in brassicas eaten raw and in those which are cooked.

 That’s why this is my go-to vegetable family.
 Every day.
 While preparing these greens for cooking, I also eat a few raw pieces.
-When possible, I’ll cut or chop the broccoli or kale (or any brassica) and let it “rest” on the kitchen counter for 30-60 minutes, so the enzyme, myrosinase, can start transforming precursors of sulforaphanes into the sulforaphanes themselves in the damaged plant cells.
+When possible, I’ll cut or chop the broccoli or kale (or any brassica) and let it rest on the kitchen counter for 30-60 minutes, so the enzyme, myrosinase, can start transforming precursors of sulforaphanes into the sulforaphanes themselves in the damaged plant cells.
 Heat destroys this essential enzyme, so we would miss out on those powerful sulforaphanes if we cooked the greens right away.
-Eating raw brassicas also delivers the benefit of sulforaphanes.
+Eating raw brassicas, however, also delivers the benefit of sulforaphanes.
 Broccoli sprouts contain the highest amounts of these beneficial nutrients.

 Before you think you’re protected because of the three little broccoli florets you just had with your steak dinner, think again.
 Consider making brassicas and other vegetables the main attraction, and using chicken, beef, or pork as condiments.
 If this is too big a leap, try adding more vegetables and decreasing the amount of meat consumed over time.
 Baby steps are better than not moving at all.